dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 **Dominic Moore**

 (image)	This guy seemed to be pretty important to this show.
 I’m guessing he’s the creator.
 He’s done more than Rimini Riddle, such as this Bashur Bacon dude.
-[3] He also seemed to wipe himself off the face of the Earth until sometime in early 2020.
+[3] He also seemed to wipe himself off the face of the Earth until sometime in late 2019.
+He's still doing puppetry, so good for him.

+Wait is Bashur Bacon a masturbation joke?

 **Karen Davitt**